Qucs/qucs-help/source/BasSim.rst

 2.7 Other forms of simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In contrast to SPICE 3f5 the parameter sweep feature found in Qucs is allowed in ngspice and xyce simulations when setup and controlled by *spice4qucs*.
+In contrast to SPICE 3f5 the parameter sweep feature found in Qucs is has been implemented with the ngspice and Xyce simulators.
+All parameter sweep controlled simulations are setup and controlled by *spice4qucs*.
 The details of how the *spice4qucs* Parameter sweep feature works is the topic of Section 5.2.

 Xyce supports Harmonic balance simulation.
 It is introduced and described in the Section 8.5.